thecredibleway/thecredibleway-com/docs/faq/questions/would-you-sacrifice-your-child-if-god-asked.md

 The answer lies in the nature of Abraham's relationship with God.
 Abraham was not being asked to sacrifice Isaac because God needed a blood offering.
 Abraham's obedience was a reflection of the deep trust he had in God.
-God had promised Abraham that Isaac would be the father of a great nation ([Gen 17:19](https://www.biblegateway.com/passage/?search=Gen%2017%3A19&version=NKJV)), and yet now God was asking him to give up the very child through whom that promise would be fulfilled. **This command, though harrowing, demonstrated the depth of Abraham's trust in God's character and His ability to keep His promises.**
+God had promised Abraham that Isaac would be the father of a great nation ([Gen 17:19](https://www.biblegateway.com/passage/?search=Gen%2017%3A19&version=NKJV)) and yet now God was asking him to give up the very child through whom that promise would be fulfilled. **This command, though harrowing, demonstrated the depth of Abraham's trust in God's character and His ability to keep His promises.**

 :::info[Abraham's faith in God]

-Abraham knew that God was good, that He was faithful, and that He was capable of bringing life even from death.
+Abraham knew that God was good, that He was faithful and that He was capable of bringing life even from death.

 :::